Gihan1107/EE2208_Embedded_systems_group_project/README.md

-# Ultra-Precision Current & Voltage Measurement System
+# Ultra-precision current & voltage measurement system

 A precision measurement system built using an **STM32 microcontroller** to measure voltage (1–12V) and current (1µA–100mA) with minimal load on the Device Under Test (DUT).